GhiasAli17/Models-Evaluation-on-MNIST/README.md

 # MNIST Classification with PyTorch (MLP & CNN)

-1. Clone repo
+1. Repo Cloning
-2. pip install -r requirements.txt
+2. pip install -r requirements_pt.txt (major packages installation)

 # Usage
 main.ipynb is the main file, where other modules are imported, the flow and visualization can be viewed in the main.ipynb file